-But if you are a big small business with a big team and a dedicated marketing manager, you may need more advanced features or higher limits on keyword tracking and projects.
+But if you are a big small business with a big team and a dedicated marketing manager, you may need more advanced features like the Semrush Historical Data or higher limits on keyword tracking and projects.
 Then you’ll need to upgrade to the Guru one.

 The Business plan is really more for big businesses with big teams, so it may not be the best fit for small businesses.

-If you really want to compare Pro and Guru, it’s best to get started with the Semrush coupon code of a 30-day free trial that will give you enough time to get familiar with the tool and decide which plan is the best for you.
+If you really want to understand the benefits of the Pro and Guru hands-on, it’s best to get started with the Semrush coupon code of 14-day free trials that will give you enough time to get familiar with the Semrush and decide which plan is the best for you.

 Semrush pros & cons